muratk5n/thirdwave/en/README.md

 ---

-Agro started around the Medi, so their kingdoms are the oldest.
 Africa (perhaps lucky for them) switched to agro later, their oldest kingdom is Kingdom of Kerma (2500 BC)?
-Look at Anatolia - they had a succession of agro cocksuckers - Rome, Byzantium, Ottomans...
+Look at Anatolia - they had a string of these cocksuckers one after the other - Rome, Byzantium, Ottomans...
 Each more inbred than the next, and in essence mirror images of eachother.

 ---

 Africa is our hunter-gatherer history - the concept of a kingdom requires a static farmer to tax.
+Agro started around the Medi, so their kingdoms are the oldest.

 "Since humans originated from Africa they must have the oldest kingdoms there"